Neuro-divergence

 - Often has difficulty waiting

 Experiences Of Hyperactivity, Impulsivity Both a strength and a hindrance at times, we tend to go with the flow, be frequently on the move, doing things where "What's next?" may be our narrative.
 We may not enjoy sitting still, reflecting and may view slowing down as time wasted, lost.
 As if the revs inside our internal engine are running super-fast, we may experience a whirlwind of more higher highs, lower lows than most, have sleep problems (this may include going to bed late because of our need for stimulus).
 And like an over-revved car, it can be as if our brain is busily whirring away at a fast pace.
 (Using, changing to lower gears can help us avoid crashing.
 And at other times, taking our foot off the pedal - so we can flow and harness our energy, may help us, whereas for others, putting our foot on the brake pedal - so we take breaks, may be important.)
 We may be hyper energetic with racing speech, thoughts, and actions.
 Quick to reaction, stimulus inside of us, we may become excitable, feel out of control at times affecting the environment around us, our home, life, work, social interactions, relationships (see also In A High Maintenance Relationship).
-Manically busy, often with distractions, we may become easily excited, have knee-jerk reactions, be impulsive, impatient without considering the consequences (e.g. overspending or maybe having other unwanted habits and addictions - especially turning to stimulants, where an alcohol habit may not be conducive despite its initial "feel-good" effects).
+Manically busy, often with distractions, we may become easily excited, have knee-jerk reactions, be impulsive, impatient without considering the consequences (e.g. seeking immediate gratification with food, overspending or maybe having other unwanted habits and addictions - especially turning to stimulants, where an alcohol habit may not be conducive despite its initial "feel-good" effects).
 We may rush tasks without reading instructions, or act before we think, have trouble inhibiting what we say, blurting things out, sometimes making inappropriate comments.
 We may have poor self-control over our behaviour, acting spontaneously, sometimes recklessly without thinking through the consequences (see also Self-Sabotage, Destruction).
 Information overload can be an issue for us, as if we have so many tabs open in our brain.
 In our life, we may hyper-actively go full steam ahead, be frequently restless, maybe agitated or overtalking, over-sharing our thoughts, feelings, as if we have itchy feet, where we are often on the go, multi-tasking, craving stimulus, excitement with a tendency to take risks.
 (Some of these "symptoms" can be misdiagnosed as anxiety or perimenopause.)

 I need excitement, oh, I need it bad.The Undertones